Pilea: Growing and Caring for It

 When to plant Pilea?

 Pilea can be potted year-round, as long as indoor temperatures remain stable.
-That said, the ideal time to repot or place it in a new container is in spring, between March and May.
-This is when it enters its active growth phase, helping it establish well.
+However, the ideal time to repot or transfer it to a new container is in spring, between March and May.
+This is when the plant enters its active growth phase, helping it establish well.

 How to plant it?